quacksouls/lyf/doc/hello.md

 ## The `main()` function

-Another thing you might have noticed is that Bitburner executes your script `hello.js` starting from the line
+You might also have noticed that Bitburner executes your script `hello.js` starting from the line

 ```js
 export async function main(ns) {